TroyHisted/jdbc-query/README.md

 `mapRow(ResultSet)`, but requires the implementation of a `newBeanInstance()` method which should return a new instance of the bean you're trying to map to.
 The BeanRowMapper also includes a convenient static `forClass(Class<T>)` method that creates a special BeanRowMapper using the getInstance() method of the specified class to implement the newBeanInstance() method.
+The Query class even provides a shorthand way to create the row mapper through the `forBean(String, Class)` method which will create the BeanRowMapper for the specified class.

 ```java
 return Query.forBean(